cima22/MRSW-register_snapshot/README.md

 ## License

 Repository licensed with the MIT license.
-See the [LICENSE](LICENSE) for rights and limitations..
+See the [LICENSE](LICENSE) for rights and limitations.